garywiz/chaperone/_sources/ref/config-global.txt

    If not specified, the service default will be used.

    If a service specifies its own value, it will always take precedence over this default.

+.. _settings.detect_exit:

+.. describe:: detect_exit

+   When 'true' (the default), then Chaperone intelligently watches the process environment to determine whether it should automatically exit.
+Chaperone will exit when:

+   * All processes have exited, and ...
+   * There are no pending ``inetd`` or ``cron`` services which are configured and active.

+   Generally, this behavior is desirable, but there are situations where disabling this can be useful.
+   For example, if a container contains a set of dormant (disabled) services, and they are manually enabled or disabled during runtime, setting this to 'false' will cause Chaperone to remain running even if there are no active services and all work has completed.

+   If set to 'false', then Chaperone will only exit whenever it is explicitly killed with ``SIGTERM``, or when a service exits whose :ref:`exit_kills <service.exit_kills>` configuration value is set to 'true'.

 .. _settings.uid: